Jeffrey-Ede/partial-STEM/README.md

 ## Training Data

-A training dataset with 161069 non-overlapping 512x512 crops from STEM images is available upon request.
+A training dataset with 161069 non-overlapping 512x512 crops from STEM images is available [here]. (https://warwick.ac.uk/fac/sci/physics/research/condensedmatt/microscopy/research/machinelearning/).

-Contact:

-* Jeffrey Ede, Email: j.m.ede@warwick.ac.uk
-* Richard Beanland, Email: r.beanland@warwick.ac.uk

 Our training data will also be made available as a subset of the Warwick Large Electron Microscopy Dataset (WLEMD) in a future publication.
-The dataset for this repo will also be provided by itself on the WLEMD server.
-A link will be provided here.